 College and university should be life experiences you choose to embrace, not ones you want to hide from.
 Make the effort to try new things and make new friends, even if it pushes you out of your comfort zone.
 Remember to be yourself and be prepared to work hard.
 It’s not going to be a walk through the park, but you’ll survive.
 Get ahead of your classmates by starting background reading early and keep on top of your homework and coursework – thank us later!

 College life is very different to school.
 If you’re lucky, you might be able to choose what you wear to college or be able to leave the premises at lunch time but inside, the same rules apply.
 Expect to be handed assignments from day one.
 Ease the pressure and set yourself a timetable and stick to it.
 Structure it based on how much time you will need for each study you take, taking into consideration the time extracurricular activities will take up.
+You might even try to design cheer uniforms for your team, or pick up another fun hobby.

 Join a club